TFEL,

 This isotropic hardening rule can be parametrised using three entries:

-: which must a dictionnary giving the value of
+values: which must a dictionnary giving the value of

 the yield surface radius as a function of the equivalent plastic

-: which allows to select the interpolation
+strain.interpolation: which allows to select the interpolation

 type.
-Possible values are linear
+Possible values are linear (default choice) and

-: which allows to select the extrapolation
+cubic_spline.extrapolation: which allows to select the extrapolation

 type.
-Possible values are bound_to_last_value
+Possible values are bound_to_last_value (or

-) and extrapolation
+constant) and extrapolation (default

 choice).@Brick StandardElastoViscoPlasticity{